dario-gms/C-Course/EXERCISES.md

  82. The files *[exercise82.c](https://github.com/dario-gms/C-Course/blob/main/exercise82.c) and [exercise82.out](https://github.com/dario-gms/C-Course/blob/main/exercise82.out)* you must to read 10 values and 1 extra value, multiplacate and show the result.
  83. The files *[exercise83.c](https://github.com/dario-gms/C-Course/blob/main/exercise83.c) and [exercise83.out](https://github.com/dario-gms/C-Course/blob/main/exercise83.out)* you must to read 20 numbers then print the numbers in reverse order.
  84. The files *[exercise84.c](https://github.com/dario-gms/C-Course/blob/main/exercise84.c) and [exercise84.out](https://github.com/dario-gms/C-Course/blob/main/exercise84.out)* you must to ask the user the total of numbers want to add and read the numbers then show the result of the sum.
+ 85. The files *[exercise85.c](https://github.com/dario-gms/C-Course/blob/main/exercise85.c) and [exercise85.out](https://github.com/dario-gms/C-Course/blob/main/exercise85.out)* you must to read the total of days that will be get the temperature and say the minimal temperature, maximum, media and total of day that the temp was bellow the media.